anupshinde/anupzsite/contents/posts/digitalocean-vps-custom-domain-without-nameserver-change/index.md

 Once you configured this,  your information will take a while to propagate and should be up and supported in a few hours (or up to a 48 hours).

 With this setup, you will not have to move all your CNAME/MX records to DigitalOcean.
 You can still have those set at your domain registrar's control panel.
 For example, I still have my previous CNAME records intact at my domain registrar.
-Except the "www" and "ww2" that I moved to A-records pointing to DO.
+That is I only moved the "www" and "ww2" to A-records pointing to DigitalOcean VPS.

 <img src="images/jod-mx-records.png" class="dropShadow" alt="MX records yet at domain registrar" title="MX records yet at domain registrar" />